Torah Teaching

 Shemot · Terumah

-Terumah answers the question raised in Yitro: if Israel is to worship G-d alone, how does G-d define acceptable worship?
-The Mishkan is not a building project.
-It is a blueprint for relationship.
+Terumah answers the question Yitro and Mishpatim raised: if Israel is to worship G-d alone, how does G-d define acceptable worship?
+The sin of Cain.
+The treachery of Judah.
+Thirteen prescribed categories.
+And a call to purify the personal temple.

 Exod 25:1–27:19 · 1 Kings 5:26–6:13